 How to Fix: Spring Boot: Unable to start EmbeddedWebApplicationContext due to missing EmbeddedServletContainerFactory bean

-Missing EmbeddedServletContainerFactory bean prevents Spring Boot from starting the EmbeddedWebApplicationContext.
+Missing EmbeddedServletContainerFactory bean in Spring Boot application.

 📋 Table of Contents